SurajRamteke39/Sales_Dashboard/README.md

 - Sales targets are consistently met or exceeded in the first half of the year.
 - Export regions dominate overall sales volume.
 - Certain products and regions show recurring high performance, indicating strong market demand.
-- Customer distribution is heavily skewed toward Indian regions, offering opportunities for localized strategies.
+- Customer distribution is concentrated toward Indian regions, offering opportunities for localized strategies.